-The WRAP Region will be modeled in each LOLE Study as divided among the separate load and resource zones ("LRZs") shown below in Figure 1.
+The WRAP Region will be modeled in each LOLE Study as divided among the separate load and resource zones ("LRZs") shown below in Figure 1, in order to consider weather variability across the WRAP Region and within Subregions.
 LRZs will be used primarily to distinguish weather modeling for loads and associated resources.
 To that end, the LOLE Study will not limit the import and export capabilities between LRZs when determining the FSPRMs for the WRAP Region or within Subregions.
 Changes to the LRZs shown in Figure 1 will be as noted in the Study Scope Document for the Binding Season to which such changes will apply.

-Figure 1 - WRAP Load and Resources Zones (LRZs)1
+Figure 1 - WRAP Load and Resources Zones (LRZs)1 as listed in Section 4.1